jobetancourt/jobetancourt.github.io/_posts/2022-01-13-Setup-Armadillo.md

 # Setup Armadillo with Xcode

 Open up Xcode.
-One the welcome screen and select "Create a new Xcode project"
+On the welcome screen, select "Create a new Xcode project"

 <center>
 <img src="/img/posts/setup-armadillo/xcode-welcome.png" alt="" width="80%" height="auto"/>
 </center>

 A window will pop up saying "Choose a template for your new project:".
-Select the "macOS" option that is towards the top of that window and then select the "Command Line Tool" under the Application section of that window.
+Select the "macOS" option that is towards the top of that window and then select the "Command Line Tool" in the Application section.
 Click the "Next" button.

 <img src="/img/posts/setup-armadillo/xcode-cmd-line-tool.png" alt="" width="100%" height="auto"/>

 Fill out the "Product Name:" and "Organization Identfier" (this can be anything you want).
-In the "Language" dropdown select "C++".
+In the "Language" dropdown select ```C++```.

 <img src="/img/posts/setup-armadillo/create-cpp-project.png" alt="" width="100%" height="auto"/>

-Select a location where you want your project files to live in your computer and click "Create".
+Select a location where you want your project files to live within your computer and click "Create".

-You will be presented with the following xcode project layout:
+You will be presented with the following Xcode project layout:

 <img src="/img/posts/setup-armadillo/xcode-init-layout.png" alt="" width="100%" height="auto"/>

 ### Adding Header Search Paths

-We will be adding the Armadillo search paths to our project.
+We will be adding the Armadillo search path to our project.

 1. Click on your project name on the left-side panel.
 2. Click on the "Build Settings" tab
 3. In the search bar type: "Header Search Paths"
-4. Double-click the whitespace next to "Header Search Paths".
-An empty whitebox should appear below.
+4. Double-click the whitespace next to "Header Search Paths" listed in the main window.
+An empty whitebox should appear below
 5. Click on the ```+``` symbol on the bottom left of that window
 6. Add: ```/opt/local/include``` and hit ```return```